 - Vigorously represent you during the course of any state license investigation.

-- Provide sound legal advice as to whether to fight a citation and fine informally and formally.
+- Provide sound legal advice as to whether to fight a citation and fine informally vs. formally.

-- Provide effective representation to dispel any liability, seek to have any investigation closed and/or Accusation dismissed or withdrawn
+- Provide effective representation to dispel and/or minimize any liability, seek to have any investigation closed and/or Accusation dismissed or withdrawn

 - Represent you in the Administrative Hearing or trial before an Administrative Law Judge if we are retained and the matter cannot otherwise be resolved.

 - Negotiate with the Attorney General the terms of Probation and disciplinary action based upon appropriate Board Guidelines, and the needs of our client after presenting a comprehensive 60-75 page written Legal Argument.